 - Avoid over provisioning compute and storage (use what you need when you need, but then remove it when you are done).

 - Using the elastic and dynamic capabilities of cloud services is highly recommended.

-- Implementing system automation through the use of DevOps tools supports a more dynamic system provisioning approach.
+- Implementing system automation using DevOps tools supports a more dynamic system provisioning approach.

-- You should plan on implementing a comprehensive monitoring solution for the utilized services and your application’s performance in order to periodically re-optimize the cloud solution.
-(Cloud providers typically monitor the services you consume but not necessarily the performance of your applications, which you will need to do)
+- Plan on implementing a comprehensive monitoring solution for the utilized services and your application’s performance in order to periodically re-optimize the cloud solution.
+(Cloud providers typically monitor the services you consume but not necessarily the performance of your applications, which you will need to do).

-- Sharing data between clouds and/or on prem data centers can present challenges.
+- Sharing data between clouds and/or on-premise data centers can present challenges.

 - Integrating your institution’s access control and authentication with those of the CSP can be a major effort.
 This will involve your IT Infosec and the CSP working together.

 - Limited technical portability between CSPs (you may find yourself locked in to a particular CSP if you use a solution which relies on their proprietary technology).

 - Increase in security vulnerabilities due to multi-tenancy (infrastructure such as network storage, hosting servers, networks, etc., is shared on public clouds).